Laon station

-Laon is a railway station serving the town Laon., Aisne department, northern France.
+Laon is a railway station serving the town of Laon, Aisne department, northern France.
 It was built in 1857 by Chemins de Fer du Nord.
 The station is served by regional trains to Paris, Amiens, Aulnoye-Aymeries and Reims.

 History

 Chemins de Fer du Nord operates the station at the opening of the line section in Laon on September 1, 1853.
 It opens the section of Villers-Cotterets in Laon on June 2, 1862.